wsheehan/cryptopi/README.md

 Some notes from our experience putting it together:
 * Solder outside.
 The fumes will get to you
 * Absolutely do not forget to place the electrical tape on the USB connection
 * It is highly likely the contrast will not be calibrated correctly.
-Use a small screwdriver and twist until the text is visible
+Use a small screwdriver and twist the orange button  until the text is visible
 * Do not press the buttons too hard.
 As you will learn the board is not supported properly on one of the corners once installed onto the Pi

 # Monero
+For our project we have deicded to mine Monero.
+This is primarilly because Monero is a CPU intensive cryptocurrency to mine.
+Additionally, when we were beginning the project in May 2017 there was a lot hype around it and it's value was skyrocketing.
+Do some research.
+There are hundreds of coins to choose from.

 # Pooling